Dalian notes on rational Pontryagin classes: Introduction

 where $e$ denotes the Euler class.

+Let $\TOP(m)$ be the topological or simplicial group of homeomorphisms from $\RR^m$ to $\RR^m$.
+The classifiying space $B\TOP(m)$ is also a classifying space for \emph{fiber bundles} with fiber $\RR^m$ (and transition group $\TOP(m)$).
+Let

-Let $B\TOP(m)$ be the classifying space for \emph{fiber bundles} with fiber $\cong \RR^m$ and let $B\TOP=\bigcup_{m\ge 0} B\TOP(m)$ be the colimit of the spaces $B\TOP(m)$.
-According to Novikov, the rational Pontryagin classes come from the cohomology of $B\TOP$.
-Indeed with the work of Sullivan and Kirby-Siebenmann \cite{KirbySiebenmann} in the late 1960s it became clear that the inclusion $B\Or\to B\TOP$ induces an isomorphism in rational cohomology,
+be the colimit of the spaces $B\TOP(m)$.
+In the late 1950s and early 1960s it emerged that the rational Pontryagin classes of an $m$-dimensional vector bundle depend only on the underlying fiber bundle (with transition group $\TOP(m)$); see \cite{RohlinSvarc}, \cite{Thom}, \cite{Novikov}.
+More to the point, thanks largely to the work of Sullivan \cite[Thm.18]{SullivanThesis} and Kirby-Siebenmann \cite{KirbySiebenmann} in the late 1960s it was understood that the inclusion $B\Or\to B\TOP$ induces an isomorphism in rational cohomology,

 Therefore we can write unambiguously $p_i\in H^{4i}(B\TOP;\QQ)$.
 We can also write unambiguously $p_i\in H^{4i}(B\TOP(m);\QQ)$ using the restriction map from $H^*(B\TOP;\QQ)$ to $H^*(B\TOP(m);\QQ)$.
 In other words, the rational Pontryagin classes can be viewed as characteristic classes for fiber bundles with fiber $\RR^m$ for some $m$, and as such they are stable by construction; they do not change under fiberwise product of such fiber bundles with trivial line bundles.